Northern Liang: Buddhist cave sites and art

-It was during the Northern Liang that the first Buddhist cave shrine sites appear in Gansu Province.
+The Juqu were strong propagators of Buddhism, and it was during the Northern Liang that the first Buddhist cave shrine sites appear in Gansu Province.
 The two most famous cave sites are Tiantishan ("Celestial Ladder Mountain"), which was south of the Northern Liang capital at Yongcheng, and Wenshushan ("Manjusri's Mountain"), halfway between Yongcheng and Dunhuang.
-Maijishan lies more or less on a main route connecting China and Central Asia (approximately 150 mi west of modern Xi'an), just south of the Weihe (Wei River).
+Maijishan lies more or less on a main route connecting China proper and Central Asia (approximately 150 mi west of modern Xi'an), just south of the Weihe (Wei River).
 It had the additional advantage of located not too distant from a main route that also ran N-S to Chengdu and the Indian subcontinent.
 The Northern Liang also built and decorated the first decorated Mogao Caves (caves 268, 272 and 275) from 419 to 439 CE until the Northern Wei invasion.
+They have many common points and were built at the same time as Cave 17 of the Kizil Caves.